-A rough observation of 2015 indicates that about 64% of households could afford the mortgage costs of the median home.
-By 2020, estimates suggest that this share decreased to about 36%.
-In other words, 64% of renter households could not reasonably afford half of the dwellings sold in Elk Valley Rural in 2020.
+A rough observation of 2015 indicates that about 24% of households could afford the mortgage costs of the median home.
+By 2020, estimates suggest that this share decreased to about 16%.
+In other words, 84% of renter households could not reasonably afford half of the dwellings sold in Columbia Valley Rural in 2020.

-As for specific dwelling types, the proportion of households that could afford the median single-detached home may have increased from 10% to 16%, while manufactured homes may have fallen from 76% to 62% over the half decade.
-Sixteen percent (16%) of households could afford a townhouse in 2020 (no townhouses were sold in 2015).
+As for specific dwelling types, the proportion of households that could afford the median single-detached home may have remained about the same at 15%, while manufactured homes fell from 80% to 72%.
+Townhouse affordability remained about the same over the half decade.

-Figure 5.5d: Percent of Renter HHs who could Afford Elk Valley Rural House Prices, '15 vs '20

-Source: derived from BC Assessment & Statistics Canada
+Figure 5.5d: Percent of Renter HHs who could Afford RDEK Rural House Prices, '15 vs '20' Source: derived from BC Assessment & Statistics Canada